 Q: How can I optimize Wistia embeds if I also want the video on YouTube?

-A: The process doesn’t really differ, but just be mindful of cannibalizing your website traffic by driving traffic to YouTube instead.
+A: The process doesn’t really differ, but just be mindful of cannibalizing your website traffic by driving traffic to YouTube video results instead.
 Make sure you track your performance carefully to ensure YouTube isn’t causing you more harm than good.
-One thing you can do to decrease the risk of cannibalization is to give your videos very different titles in each location (on-site and YouTube.
+One thing you can do to decrease the risk of cannibalization is to give your videos very different titles in each location (on-site and YouTube).

 Q: Do I need to include video tags?